How to Delete Photos from iPhone but Not iCloud with Ease

 To be honest, this idea is OK, however, to finish the 3 steps is not an easy job.
-In this case, you can with the aid of AnyTrans to make it with ease.
+In this case, you can with the aid of AnyTrans for iOS to make it with ease.
 It’s an iOS data transfer tool that can help you easily export all iPhone photos to computer and upload photos from computer to iCloud manually.

 How to Delete Photos from iPhone but Not iCloud – Step 1